tungyen/Peer_OA/README.md

 ![image](https://github.com/tungyen/Peer_OA/blob/master/res_img/metric_seg.png)

 # _Transforming to Onnx format for edge device_ #
 In this part, I chose to transform both Yolo model to Onnx format for the following usage.
-The code is specified in `onnx_transform.py`
+The code is specified in `onnx_transform.py`.
+Note that you must train the model before running this part.
+The runs folder in this code is generated automatically by the training code.

 # _Ros subscribe code_ #